mconlon17/goctools/README.md

 Tools will include database access, data cleaning, dashboard widgets, plots, and reports.

-Tools will be used from
+Tools will be usable from

 1. the command line
 1. the GOC R server in batch jobs controlled by cron